JannisX11/blockbench-plugins/plugins/geckolib_model_importer/about.md

 ## Requirements

-The **GeckoLib Animation Utils** plugin — its format is what projects are built into.
+The **GeckoLib Animation Utils** plugin — its format is what projects are built into, including on the way to a CPM export.
 Converting an already-open model (Filter menu) works without it.

 Downloading from Sketchfab needs a personal API token; searching does not.